Vidar Davidsen

-Vidar Davidsen (born 4 January 1958 in Oslo) is a Norwegian football coach and former player.
+Vidar Davidsen (born 4 January 1958) is a Norwegian football coach and former player.
 Davidsen played 46 international matches for Norway and scored 5 goals.
 One of those goals came in Norway's famous 2-1 win against Italy at Stadio Via del Mare in Lecce in September 1985.
 He currently works as a football commentator in TV3.

 Career

 Playing career

 Davidsen started his playing career in Bærum, and had a short spell for Frigg before joining Vålerenga in 1980.
 Quickly becoming a first team regular, he helped win the Norwegian cup in his debut season.
 Davidsen and Vålerenga became league champions in 1981, 1983 og 1984.

 Davidsen left Vålerenga after the 1986 season, and played one year in their rival club Lillestrøm before he decided to retire.

 Coaching career

 After he retired as a player, Bærum appointed him as a coach, and since then he has coached Strømmen, Frigg, Vålerenga, Lyn and Strømsgodset with a variable degree of success.